xerris/terraform-vpc-bootstrap/README.md

         }
     }
     ```
-* Deployment Role `arn:aws:iam::${MASTER_ACCOUNT_ID}:role/project-deploy-role` with `AdministratorAccess` and a Trust Relationship with the Deployment User created at Root account, This  Deployment role to be created  Per Enviroment(Dev,Stage,Prod), Deployment Role Will be use by terraform_exec.sh Script.
+* Deployment Role `arn:aws:iam::${MASTER_ACCOUNT_ID}:role/project-deploy-role` with `AdministratorAccess` and a Trust Relationship with the Deployment User created at Root account, This  Deployment role to be created  Per Environment(Dev,Stage,Prod), Deployment Role Will be use by terraform_exec.sh Script.
     ```
     Trust Relationship
     {